slaclab/sdf-docs/batch-compute.md

 ```

 In the above example, we submit a job named 'test' and output both stdout and stderr to the same file (%j will be replaced with the Job ID).
 We request a single Task (think of it as an MPI rank) and that single task will request 12 CPUs; each of which will be allocated 1GB of RAM - so a total of 12GB.
 By default, the --ntasks will be equivalent to the number of nodes (servers) asked for.
 In order to aid scheduling (and potentially prioritising the Job), we limit the [duration of the Job](#time) to 10 minutes.

+?> __TIP:__ only lines starting with `#SBATCH ` will be processed by the slurm interpretor.
+As the script itself is just a bash script, any line beginning with `#` will be ignored.
+As such you may also comment out slurm directives by using somethign like `##SBATCH`

 We also request a single GPU with the Job.
 This will be exposed via CUDA_VISIBLE_DEVICES.
 To specify specific GPU's, see below.